-Pulwama attack: Govt calls for all-party meet at 11 am today, Rajnath to brief opposition
+All-party meet: Political parties unite to condemn Pak’s terror support

-New Delhi, Feb 16: The central government has called an all-party meeting on Saturday to discuss Thursday's terror attack on security forces in Jammu and Kashmir, which left 40 jawans of the Central Reserve Police Force dead.
+New Delhi, Feb 16: All party meet called by the Centre to discuss Thursday's terror attack on security forces in Jammu and Kashmir, which left 40 jawans of the Central Reserve Police Force dead passed a resolution condemning the Pulwama terrorist attack today in New Delhi.

-The meeting has been convened by Home Minister Rajnath Singh and invitations have been extended to all major political parties.
+Shiv Sena leader Sanjay Raut urged the government to take action against those behind the Pulwama attack.
+"Resolutions were passed after the attacks in Pathankot and Uri as well.
+We have told them (central government) that they should now take action," he said.

+Leaders from different political parties arrived at the parliament complex for the meet.
+Congress leaders Ghulam Nabi Azad, Anand Sharma and Jyotiraditya Scindia, Nationalist Congress Party chief Sharad Pawar, Sudip Bandyopadhyay and Derek O'Brien of the Trinamool Congress, National Conference leader Farooq Abdullah, Sanjay Raut of the Shiv Sena, Union Minister and Lok Janshakti Party chief Ram Vilas Paswan and Union Minister for Parliamentary Affairs Narendra Singh Tomar were among those who attended the meeting.

-This will be the first-of-its-kind called by the ruling NDA under Prime Minister Narendra Modi in the wake of a terror attack.
-The agenda of the meeting, it is understood, is to seek a unanimous view of India's future course of action.
+This is the first-of-its-kind called by the ruling NDA under Prime Minister Narendra Modi in the wake of a terror attack.
+Before the meeting began, Union Home Secretary Rajiv Gauba went to the residence of the Home Minister to have one-to-one meeting.

 The main opposition party, the Congress on Friday extended full support to the government saying "we are not going to be divided".